 “Thank you.”
 I replied, hanging up.
 My chest erupted with joy, hard and loud.
 As if a team of cheerleaders had stormed the field, screaming Her name.
 Gimme an F!
 F!
 Gimme an I!
 I!
 Gimme an O!
 O!
 Operation Refill complete, I maneuvered the car off the freeway, and onto the San Fernando Valley side streets, detouring south towards my Burbank CVS.

 It was hard to determine what Kevin knew about my increasing binging.
 He was starting to speak up, noting I can tell when you’re on them or Your personality changes.
-Or maybe I chose not to pay attention to what he said.
-It made the logistics so much easier.
+I chose not to pay attention to what he said.
 As long as he didn’t stand in Our way, I really didn’t care what Kevin thought, and as I pulled into the pharmacy’s parking lot, I was no longer thinking about my husband at all.

 Flipping down the visor mirror, I slid on a generous layer of lip-gloss.
 I always made an effort to look nice before I saw Her.
-I knew my pupils were black, glinting with Her magnetic force, goading me towards a dark dance choreographed just for Us.
+My pupils were black, glinting with Her magnetic force, goading me towards a dark dance choreographed just for Us.

 Clip, clip, clip.
 My heels echoed across the parking lot.
 Fiorinal empowered me.
 Around Her I soared, in spirit and stature, insecurities like my stunted growth from kidney disease dissolved.
 I had always felt awkward about my height, but in this moment, invincible—all legs and no regrets.

-I had entered my church and would drink the holy water.
+I entered my church.
 The antiseptic smells of witch hazel, hemorrhoid cream and Epsom salts comforted me like Roman Catholic incense swirling around the sanctified on their knees.
-Here I would find a friend.
+Here I would drink the holy water.
 Here I would be saved.

 Fiorinal and I had discovered something that made our relationship even stronger.
 In Vino Veritas.
 This was how we would really bond.
 We did not care for the subtleties of pear notes or a blackcurrant after taste.
 We were fans of what was cheap and cold.
 My customized cocktail was simple: the coldest possible chardonnay and a fistful of blue plastic pills.
 No mixologist could ever trump this winning combination.
 Hold the fruit, straws and tiny umbrellas.
 I took my absolution straight up.

 I grabbed a sale-priced Mondavi and pretended to peruse the label.
 Really I was just fondling the nape to see if it was cold enough.
 Almost perfect.
 Nothing that a few ice cubes couldn’t cure.
-Then I began my march towards the pharmacy.
+Then I marched towards the pharmacy.

 Step 2: The Purchasing of the Medication.

-A bottleneck of people jammed the analgesic aisle, diverging into two lines at the counter.
+A bottleneck of customers jammed the analgesic aisle.
 I joined the crooked, toe-tapping line, slumping my shoulders along with the others: the plaid-clad, blue-collared workers, the disheveled, scrunchied housewives and the hopped-up hipsters.
-My greatest fear was to approach the counter only to have the pharmacist report they were out of stock, would have to reorder and She wouldn’t be available until tomorrow or the next day.
+My greatest fear was to approach the counter and have the pharmacist report they were out of stock.

-At the other register, an elderly man was rambling on about his medication regimen, then his insurance, then, could they just check one more time that the generic medication was indeed the same as the brand name?
-How could an old man talk so much?
+At the counter, an elderly man was rambling on about his medication regimen, then his insurance, then, could they check that his generic medication was the same as the brand name?
+Oh, my God.
+How can an old man talk so much?
 Shifting my weight from one foot to the next, I rested the bottle along the back of my neck.
 Nice and cool.
 I wanted to yank him by his shirt collar and hurl him into a display of One Direction singing toothbrushes.
 I tried to make eye contact with one of my fellow prisoners-of-wait, to commiserate in mutual irritation.
 Everyone was either dialed-out, heads up, scanning the water-stained ceiling tiles or dialed in, heads down, scrolling on their phones.
 We were nothing if not a motley crew of disconnected pill poppers.

 I approached the counter.
 The backs of my knees quivered as the cashier retrieved Her from a hanging hook on the back wall.
-Thank God.
-She was so close now.
+Thank you, God.
 Folding over the top of the bag, he stapled it shut.
 My mouth watered.
-It took everything in me to place the wine on the counter and hand over my debit card.
+She was so close now.
+I calmly placed the wine on the counter and offered my debit card.
 I smiled brightly.
 He ignored me.

-“Have you ever taken this medication before?” he asked.
+“Have you ever taken this medication before?”
 I wanted to laugh in his face.

 “Yes.
 Thank you.”
 I replied.
 He lifted the bag.
 Our eyes met.
 I watched as it dangled from his arm over the DMZ of the pharmacy counter.
 No longer his, but not quite mine.
-His eyes narrowed as my fingers hovered, curling around empty air.
-I grabbed the bag and pirouetted away, tucking the wine under my shoulder and busting through the front doors.
+His eyes narrowed as my fingers curled around empty air.
+I grabbed the bag and pirouetted away, tucking the wine under my shoulder and charging through the front doors.

 This was the feeling I wanted every moment of every day.
 Like fucking Christmas morning.
 Like fucking on Christmas morning.
 In this dance of anticipation, I was about to fall into my partner’s arms and succumb to every inch of Her charms; crossing over from Hen to Her, losing myself one delicious misstep at a time.

-I slid into the car, adjusting my dress over the hot fabric of the front seat.
-Even in May, within a few short minutes, the interior of a California car stifles.
-Tucking a damp tendril of hair around my ear, I exhaled.
-Organizing my bags on the passenger seat, I glanced up to make sure no one was loitering beside me.
+I slid into the car, tucking a damp tendril of hair around my ear.
+Organizing my bags on the passenger seat, I glanced up to make sure no one was around.
 Sometimes I wondered if anyone else was doing what I was doing.
 Taking their controlled medication before heading home, despite a prescription label that warned: Do not drive on this medication.

 Mostly, I chose not to think moments like this through, never connecting the dots between my secretive adventures and how, a few days later, I would be dope sick and full of remorse.
 Just like alcoholics were men in trench coats who sat on park benches and drank from bottles concealed in paper bags, drug addicts were ne’er-do-wells who lived under bridges, jamming needles into their arms slamming heroin eight times a day.
 I did not know, that addicts, like pills, came in all shapes and sizes.

-My heart slowed as I lifted Her from the bag with reverence.
+My heart slowed as I lifted Her from the bag.
 Ker-thunk.
 Ker-thunk.
 Palming the lid, it popped open with a satisfying crack.
 The acrid smell caressed the fine hairs of my nostrils, promising what I could not deliver for myself—freedom.

 Step 3: The Swallowing of the Medication.

-Ignoring the directions, Take 1-2 capsules every 4-6 hours for migraine, I tossed three capsules into the back of my mouth, swallowing them with a swig of warm water from a bottle off the floor of the car.
+Ignoring the directions, Take 1-2 capsules every 4-6 hours for migraine, I tossed 3 into the back of my mouth, swallowing them with a swig of warm water from a bottle off the floor of the car.

 I pulled to the top of our steep driveway and turned off the ignition.
 I hated the abrasive silence.
 The mechanical crackle and pop of the engine shutting down.
 My heart sank as I removed the keys, ejected from my Time Machine.
 Present day stood just a few feet away.
 I hated having to share Her with him.

-Reaching into my purse I grabbed Her, first glancing up to see if Kevin had emerged from the house.
-I palmed two more capsules, and then crumpled the bag and receipt into a teeny ball.
-Taking the paper muffler, I jammed it inside the bottle, silencing my 55 remaining friends.
+Reaching into my purse I grabbed Her, glancing up to see if Kevin had emerged from the house.
+Palming two more capsules, I crumpled the bag and receipt into a teeny ball.
+I jammed the paper muffler inside the bottle, silencing my 55 remaining friends.
 Then I hid Her in an inside pocket of my purse.
 If necessity is the mother of invention, perhaps creativity is its daughter.

 I knew this ritual was pointless.
 I was fooling no one.
 When I walked through the front door, I would not make a beeline for our darkened bedroom after a quick pit stop for a cool washcloth.
 I had no migraine.
 Eventually, Kevin would see I was intoxicated.
 But I loved my husband very much, and was resolute in hiding my betrayal for as long as possible.

 “Where have you been?”
-Kevin exclaimed as I slinked in through the front door.
+Kevin exclaimed as I slinked through the front door.

 Oh, my god, he’s such a fucking pain in the ass.
 I marched over to the freezer and slid the wine onto the top shelf next to the edamame.
 Slamming the door shut with my hip, I wobbled on my heels.
 Boy.
-Those were just the first 3 pills.
+That was just the first 3!
 I have to pace myself.
 10. Tonight, I will take 10.
 Max.
 I can do it.
 If I take 20, I’ll be sick in the morning, and… Is he still talking?